kontan/Parsect/readme.md

 When the parsing succeeded, *seq* returns a State object contains the value returned from the parameter function.
 Otherwise, the *value* property of the state object is *undefined*, regardless of the parameter function returns any value.

-*s* context has other useful properties:
+*s* object has other useful properties:

 * **success():bool** returns the status of successing or failed about the seqence of parsers.
 * **source():string** returns the next input string.